 Harley Davidson LiveWire

 The iconic motorcycle manufacturer Harley Davidson is getting into the electric motorcycle market.
-The LiveWire has been in the prototype stage for a while now, but it’s now ready for a summer 2019 release.
-Harley Davidson’s entry into the EV market is sure to cause a stir, which is great news for anyone interested in reducing their carbon footprint.
+The LiveWire had been in the prototype stage for five years before being released in the summer of 2019.
+Harley Davidson’s entry into the EV market has certainly caused a stir, which is great news for anyone interested in reducing their carbon footprint.
 It has the muscular shape you want in a motorcycle, with a sleek design that is sure to turn heads as you’re quietly zipping down the road.
 Speaking of zipping by.
 The LiveWire goes 0 to 60 in 3 seconds — and you can achieve instantaneous power without releasing a clutch or going through gears.
 Its high-voltage rechargeable battery features lithium-ion cells inside a finned, cast-aluminum housing.
 On a full charge, you’ll get up to 140 miles of city range, so they’re a great option for urban rides.
 A full charge battery also provides up to 88 miles of combined stop-and-go and highway range.
 You can charge this mechanical beauty in two ways.
 You can connect to a standard household outlet and get a full charge using the onboard Level 1 charger and power cord or, for a faster charge, find a public level 3 DC fast charge station and get a full charge in an hour.
 So, how’s the ride?
 A rigid, lightweight cast-aluminum frame provides precise, responsive handling and a thrilling ride.
-MSRP starting at $29,799.
+MSRP starting at $29,799, and is available in three colors.
 Visit a Harley Davidson dealer for a Dallas electric LiveWire test drive.

 The general public may not have bought into the idea of electric motorcycles just yet, but manufacturers continue to push out more competitive models year after year.
 It’s just a matter of time before you start noticing more and more electric motorcycles zip on by the road.